The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Methodology

 \subsubsection{\textbf{Inference}}

-During inference, since the SID and the associated codebook embeddings are cached in advance, we directly compute recommendation scores using Equation~\eqref{equ:rec}.
-For completeness, we summarize the full training and inference pipeline in Algorithm~\ref{alg:hiser_alg}.
+During inference, since the SID and the associated codebook embeddings are cached in advance, we directly compute probability using Equation~\eqref{equ:rec} to derive the recommended items.
+For detailed procedures, please refer to \textbf{Appendix}~\ref{sec:train_infer}.